 Asheville in the Movies

 "Quiet on the set!" is not a phrase you think you’d hear while admiring the serene beauty of the peaks in Western North Carolina.
-But, more and more Hollywood producers have found that these 6,000-foot peaks provide visually spectacular backdrops for the motion picture industry.
+But, many Hollywood producers have found that these 6,000-foot peaks provide visually spectacular backdrops for the motion picture industry.

-And Western North Carolina captured the attention of Hollywood years ago.
+And, Western North Carolina captured the attention of Hollywood long ago.
 The first movie shot in Asheville was in the 1920s.
-Titled Conquest of Canaan, the movie was filmed in what is now Pack Square in downtown Asheville, and tells the story of a lawyer who makes good in a small town.
+Titled Conquest of Canaan, the movie was filmed in what is now Pack Square in downtown Asheville and tells the story of a lawyer who makes good in a small town.

 This heist comedy stars Zach Galifianakis, Owen Wilson, Kristen Wiig and a host of Saturday Night Live alumni.
 Filming during summer 2014 included locations such as downtown Asheville's Pack Square, the Buncombe County Courthouse and College Street, all designed to look like Charlotte, N.C. circa 1997.
 The U.S. Cellular Center was also used in place of a Mexican airport.
 Learn about what the stars did during their summer in Asheville here.